2011 – 2026

 The final release with ZooKeeper support — the recommended bridge to 4.0.
 Tiered storage went production-ready (KIP-405); dynamic KRaft quorums (KIP-853).

 • Last ZooKeeper release — 3.9 is the terminal 3.x line and the last Kafka that supports ZooKeeper.
 Its role is the bridge release: a ZooKeeper cluster upgrades to 3.9, migrates to KRaft, and only then moves to 4.x.
-It receives extended patch releases (latest 3.9.2, Feb 2026) for exactly this reason.
+It received extended patch releases for exactly that reason — the last was 3.9.2 (Feb 21, 2026) — but 3.9 has since dropped off Apache's supported-releases list and is now archived, so the bridge is still the path but no longer a patched one.

 • Tiered storage production-readyKIP-405 left early access, letting brokers offload older log segments to remote object storage and keep less on local disk.